Low-Stack-Technologies/lowstack-certify/docs/README.md

 # This is the provider that will be used to challenge
 # the certificate.
 #
-# Available providers: cloudflare, websupport
+# Available providers: cloudflare, websupport &
+# cpanel
 provider: cloudflare

 # This is the options that will be passed to the